 by antennas programmed to determine each horse's running position and distance from the rail.

-It might sound like something from the imagination of science-fiction author Ray Bradbury, but the bottom line is that Trakus gives savvy bettors an edge that can fatten their bankrolls!
+To old-timers, it might sound like something from the imagination of science-fiction author Ray Bradbury, but the bottom line is that Trakus gives sharp bettors an edge that can fatten their bankrolls!